 A good website is one that meets the needs of the individual or organisation that owns it.
-For a business that would often mean good return on investment (RoI) through bringing more customers to the business and encourage them to spend more money.
-If the website is very expensive to set up or maintain and is not producing more profits it may not be a good investment but it is not always easy to gage the RoI of your site.
+For a business that would often mean a good return on investment (RoI) by bringing more customers to the business and encourage them to spend more money.
+If the website is very expensive to set up or maintain and is not producing more profits it may not be a good investment but it is not always easy to gauge the RoI of your site.

-The purpose of the site may be for branding; setting a good image of you company.
+The purpose of the site may be for branding; setting a good image for your company.
 If this is the case, your site needs to be attractive and a good representation of your business.
 It is important that your site has good content.
 Think of the reasons why people will be visiting your site.
 Often they want information about your products or your business.
 The sort of information they will be looking for include prices of your goods or services, opening hours, your physical address or just general information about your products.

 Good content also produces better search engine results.
 Your website should be easy to use with clear navigation.
 The text needs to be easy to read and the site should be easy to maintain.
-A cluttered front page will make it harder for your visitors to fine the information they need.
+A cluttered front page will make it harder for your visitors to find the information they need.

 Some people who visit your site may be blind and access the site with a screen reader.
 Images are not accessible to these readers so it is important that information in an image is also available in text form.
 Make sure that all your images have alt text.
 Design your site so it functions in all the popular browsers.
 For various reasons some people use older browsers so ensure that your site is readable in these browsers.

-Your site need to be fast to load.
-You will loose customers if your site is too slow.
+Your site needs to be fast to load.
+You will lose customers if your site is too slow.
 Optimise your pictures to give good quality but fast download.

 Read more about how to improve your website speed